 “Turtles heal very slowly,” said Shane Boylan, the S.C.
 Aquarium staff veterinarian.
 “This machine allows us to speed up the recovery.”

-Boylan said the S.C.
-Aquarium’s new cold light laser helps turtles suffering from fractures and arthritis.
-The machine stimulates production of adenosine triphosphate, a chemical in the body that helps repair injuries.
-Cold light lasers will also reduce the amount of drugs that injured animals have to take.
+Boylan said the machine, a cold light laser, helps injured turtles suffering from fractures and arthritis.
+The machine stimulates production of adenosine triphosphate, the chemical in the body that helps repair injuries.

 “It's very much like sports medicine,” Boylan said.
 “A couple of NBA teams use these for sprain or trauma.”